MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * Linear velocity (0) and angular velocity (100) = rotating counter-clockwise at full speed.
 * Linear velocity (non-zero) and angular velocity (non-zero) = Misty drives in a curve.

-Arguments:
+Arguments
 - LinearVelocity (double) - A percent value that sets the speed for Misty when she drives in a straight line.
 Default value range is from -100 (full speed backward) to 100 (full speed forward).
 - AngularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
 Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note:** For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.
 - TimeMs (integer) - A value in milliseconds that specifies the duration of movement.
 Value range: 0 to 1000 ms, able to increment by 500 ms.
 - Degree (double) - (optional) The number of degrees to turn. **Note:** Supplying a `Degree` value recalculates linear velocity.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### LocomotionTrack
 Drives Misty left, right, forward, or backward, depending on the track speeds specified for the individual tracks.

-Arguments:
+Arguments
 - LeftTrackSpeed (double) - A value for the speed of the left track, range: -100 (full speed backward) to 100 (full speed forward).
 - RightTrackSpeed (double) - A value for the speed of the right track, range: -100 (full speed backward) to 100 (full speed forward).

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### Stop
 Stops Misty's movement.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Information